- How is creditable service earned?

 Members may not receive credit for military service for which they have already received credit under the leave of absence provision discussed above.

 - Members who are veterans should be notified by their local retirement boards of their eligibility to purchase such time.
 Once so notified, a veteran has 180 days in which to decide whether to purchase such service.
 Although the retirement board will set the terms of this purchase, generally speaking, the member is not required to purchase this time within the 180 days.
-He or she must enter into an agreement to purchase the time within the 180 day window.
+He or she must only enter into an agreement to purchase the time within the 180 day window.